8 Sources of Inspiration for Writers

 - tales with a dark twist like Tanith Lee’s Red as Blood, or

 - fun impersonations such as 10 Things I Hate About You, starring Heath Ledger and Julia Stiles.

 Charlotte Brönte and Jane Austen stories remade in film or released in print continue to draw fresh audiences.
 These timeless stories never go out of fashion because they resonate with their audience.
 People can identify with the characters and situations.
 At the heart of women worldwide, there is a resilient Snow White struggling with a wicked queen trying to keep her down or a faithful Jane Eyre longing for her secret love.
 In the subconscious of men, the clever Sherlock Holmes is analysing and deducing or Cyrano fumbling for the right words to woo his beloved.

 By finding the relatable elements in fairy tales or classic stories, a writer can fashion his or her own narrative that resonates with audiences everywhere.

 The “What If” Game

 A clever writer could make good use of all those What If’s by turning them into stories or articles.
 An article that explores an employees options when the boss doesn’t like their proposal would find an eager audience.
 A romance writer could make good use of the boyfriend finding a prettier gal at the conference.
-Whether he stays faithful or strays, both What If scenarios will find an audience.
+Whether he stays faithful or strays, both What If scenarios would make for a gripping tale.

 By making a list of What If’s to contemplate, good or bad, one can compile a list of potential ideas for stories, articles or opinion pieces.